dvlprdave/papa-bear-codes/content/blog/javascript/four-common-javascript-interview-coding-problems.md

 ---

 ### Short story
-I recently had a technical interview with an amazing company in which I genuinly knew the answers, but if you had asked me what my name was **during** that interview, I would have struggled. :sob:
+I recently had a technical interview with an amazing company in which I genuinely knew the answers, but if you had asked me what my name was **during** that interview, I would have struggled. :sob:

-I kept apologizing during the interview and my mind was shot with nerves, so here's my self redemption and help for those currently interviewing or planning to.
+I kept apologizing during the interview and my mind was shot with nerves, so here's my self-redemption and help for those currently interviewing or planning to.

+**A message to myself and others who might find it useful:**

+> Take it easy and breathe.
+Wiggle your toes to let out the anxiety if you have to.
+Coding problem sets are concepts you know.
+You've got this!
+It's a matter of breaking things down line by line and connecting the pieces.

 ## 1. Palindrome

-> A palindrome is a word that can be read the same backwards or forwards.
+> A palindrome is a word that can be read the same backward or forwards.

-**Challenge**: Return true if the given string is apalindrome.
-Otherwise, return false.
+**Challenge**: Return true if the given string is a palindrome otherwise return false.

 **Solution 1**